-- Movements in rates affecting the value of investments and derivative instruments - Movements in rates affecting short term timing differences - Movements in rates affecting the income received
+- Movements in exchange rates affecting the value of investments and derivative instruments; - · Movements in exchange rates affecting short term timing differences; and - Movements in exchange rates affecting the income received.

 The Company does not carry out currency speculation.
-However, as a sterling based fund, investments can be made in stocks in overseas currencies and the Portfolio Manager can reduce currency exposure through the use of CFDs.
+However, investments can be made in stocks denominated in overseas currencies and the Portfolio Manager can reduce currency exposure through the use of CFDs.

-The Company might also be subject to short term exposure from exchange rate movements, for example between the date when an investment is bought or sold and the date when settlement of the transaction occurs.
+The Company might also be subject to short term exposure from exchange rate movements, for example between the date when an overseas investment is bought or sold and the date when settlement of the transaction occurs.
 Income denominated in foreign currencies is converted to UK sterling on receipt.